hamza-m-masood/multiterm-astro/src/content/posts/the-oauth-client.md

 In this blog post, we will dive deeper into the OAuth Client component and discuss various security concepts around it.
 Once we have covered the foundations, we will discuss why it is important for the client to use the PKCE (Proof Key for Code Exchange) extension.
-Once again, just like the previous post, this is the animation that we will walk through in the end:
+Here is an animation of a simulated CSRF attack that does not take advantage of the PKCE extension:

 ```
 add animation here